 Proven success from vendor is also a factor.
 Buying a Chaos Engineering solution means you can look to the vendor’s track record of success for your business, and offload risk that you’d own by building your own solution.

 Costs - Building any chaos tooling requires dedicated time of engineers to also support and maintain the application.
-With buying, support is handled by the SaaS provider, leaving engineers time to develop chaos experiments and truly test their application’s resilience, rather than having to ensure the availability of their chaos tool.
+With buying, support is handled by the SaaS provider, leaving engineers time to develop chaos experiments and truly test their application’s reliability, rather than having to ensure the availability of their chaos tool.
 To build a sophisticated fault injection platform takes roughly 14-18 months of several engineers to build and maintain.

 Ease of use - Internal tooling, as noted, tends to be released as a minimal viable product at first with interfaces that might not be well-documented or easy to use.
 SaaS tools have to be approachable from a novice perspective, as well as extensible to the most advanced users, right from the start.
 Both are a major factor in how well your organizational culture adopts Chaos Engineering.